 The application of encapsulated noni fruit extract, Zn, and Cu (EENZnCu) has demonstrated promising effects on internal physiological parameters.
 Baetavianti et al. (2025) reported that EENZnCu supplementation significantly improved intestinal health and increased the population of lactic acid bacteria (LAB) in broiler chickens.
 Additionally, Rahma et al. (2025) found that the combination of encapsulated phytobiotics and micro-minerals enhanced immune status and crude protein digestibility.
 These improvements in the intestinal ecosystem and nutrient absorption efficiency suggest potential alterations in meat tissue metabolism.

 While the benefits of EENZnCu supplementation for gut health and growth performance are well established, there is a significant research gap concerning its direct effects on the chemical characteristics of broiler meat, specifically protein, fat, and cholesterol content, as well as carcass weight.
 Addressing this gap is necessary to determine whether physiological improvements in broilers result in measurable enhancements in the nutritional quality of meat for human consumption.
-Therefore, the objective of this study is to evaluate the specific effects of dietary EENZnCu supplementation on meat chemical profile (protein, fat, cholesterol) and carcass yield in broiler chickens.
+Therefore, we aimed to evaluate the specific effects of dietary EENZnCu supplementation on meat chemical profile (protein, fat, cholesterol) and carcass yield in broiler chickens.

 2. material and methods